MicrosoftDocs/azure-reference-other/studio-module-reference/group-categorical-values.md

     We recommend that you save your list of values in a separate file as you are working.
 If you change the number of levels, any strings that you previously typed are removed, and you must start over.

-    However, if you are editing a module that was previoulsy saved, you can revert to the original settings.
+    However, if you are editing a module that was previously saved, you can revert to the original settings.

 10. Run the experiment.